lorashen/Auto-SLURP/README.md

 ## 3. run evaluation
 We are using gpt-4 for evaluating.
 Please set apikey properly.
 For e.g., export OPENAI_API_KEY="***".

 If you want to use other models, please modify eval.py.
+For instance, if you want to use deepseek-v3 from deepseek API, you can change the model to "deepseek-chat", and change the api to your deepseek api.
+You also need to change the base_url to "https://api.deepseek.com/v1".
 ```
 sh eval.sh
 ```